 - What do you want for dinner? – basically, giving anyone with cognitive decline open ended options is a very bad idea.
 You want to limit it to two options at the most.
 This makes it much easier for your senior loved one to make a decision.

 - Her brain is on the fritz. – or any phrase in front of the aging adult with dementia that is derogatory about them.
 It can be humiliating and embarrassing. (and yes, I heard a daughter say this about her mother in front of her mother).

 - Let’s make some breakfast, then go do some laundry and then we need to go to the pharmacy to pick up your medications. – this is just too much information for someone with dementia to absorb.
 Keep your instructions extremely simple.
 One thing at a time.

-One key element to caring for someone with dementia is the interaction when they experience a different reality from their carer or families, especially as the condition progresses.
-This is one of the most challenging aspects of the condition and can be particularly difficult to manage by the carer. – mentalhealth.org.uk
+According to mentalhealth.org.uk, one important thing in caring for someone with a diagnosis of dementia “is the interaction when they experience a different reality from their carer or families, especially as the condition progresses.
+This is one of the most challenging aspects of the condition and can be particularly difficult to manage by the carer.”

 Some books that I can recommend that may help you to be the best caregiver you can be for someone with dementia are…